 The second piece is a beautiful bracelet which has elaborate cannetille work on the front and clasp with gold swirls and flowers.
 Cannetille work became popular in England around 1790 and in France after 1815.
 It was very labour intensive, involving very fine gold wires being wound into tight coils and scrolls, and bead granulation.
 The stones are chalcedony.
 The band is a fine woven gold mesh, very typical of the era.
 Often these bracelets were made as pairs.
 Similar bracelets made of pinchbeck can be found.

 The final piece that I want to discuss is a mourning ring.
 Mourning rings from the Georgian era vary quite a lot.
 Some have sepia paintings, others have gemstone borders with hair centres.
-One style, though, was very simple and is .
+One style, though, was very simple and plain.
 From around 1780 to 1810, rings with wide ‘cigar-shape’ bands were produced, often made in rose-gold.
 Cigar band rings have wide shoulders next to the bezel, and then narrows slightly to form the band.
 The central bezel is round, oval or rectangular.
 It is curved to fit the shape of the finger.
 There is a central compartment for hair, then either a plain gold border, or one with enamel or pearls.

 So there you have the three Georgian pieces.